susanmarie87/Wild_Boutique/README.md

 At the 670 screen size, the product pictures in the bag look pixelated.

 ## HTML Validation Errors

-I could not find the </a> tags they were speaking of.
-I went through every template and could not find them so there are unfortunately four html validation errors.

 ## Lighthouse Report